CVMove Statement

 The user can change the speed and acceleration for the continuous path motion for CVMove by using the SpeedS and AccelS instructions.

 When executing CVMove, be careful that the robot doesn’t collide with peripheral equipment.
 When you attempt to change the hand orientation of the 6-axis robot (including N series) between adjacent points suddenly, due to the nature of cubic spline function, the 6-axis robot may start changing its orientation from the previous and following points and move in an unexpected trajectory.
 Verify the trajectory thoroughly prior to a CVMove execution and be careful that the robot doesn’t collide with peripheral equipment.
+If the orientation changes suddenly between points, specify the points more precisely to reduce the orientation changes between the points.

 The CP parameter causes acceleration of the next motion command to start when the deceleration starts for the current motion command.
 In this case the robot will not stop at the destination coordinate and will continue to move to the next point.